mavnn/NuGetPlus/readme.md

 There's also a bunch of other functionality that is... a bit ropey... in the normal NuGet client, search as package search for packages with a lot of versions that could be added.

+The next step on the roadmap is adding solution level update, remove and restore operations.

 ## Continuous Integration provided by CodeBetter

 [NuGetPlus TeamCity Project](http://teamcity.codebetter.com/project.html?projectId=project363)